palewire/observable-framework-cpi-example/README.md

         uses: actions/deploy-pages@v4
 ```

+Commit all of your work with git.
+Go to GitHub and create a new repository.
+Push your work to the repository.

 Visit your repository's settings page.
 Click on the "Pages" tab.
 Select "GitHub Actions" from the Build and Deployment section's source dropdown.
+This will enable GitHub Pages for your repository.

 Visit your repository's Actions tab.
 Click on the "Build and Deploy" workflow on the left-hand side.
 Click the "Run workflow" dropdown on the left-hand side.
 Click the green "Run workflow" button that appears.

 A job should start soon after.
-Once it completes, your project should soon be available at `https://<username>.github.io/<repository>`.
+Once it completes, your project should soon be available at `https://<username>.github.io/<repository-name>`.

 In this case, my project is available at [palewire.github.io/observable-framework-cpi-example/](https://palewire.github.io/observable-framework-cpi-example/).

+That's it!
+You've deployed an Observable Framework dashboard via GitHub Pages. 🎉